jackstapleton/rdb-autoscaling/whitepaper.md

 The simulations carried out showed that savings of up to 50% could be made.
 These savings along with the increased availability of the cluster could make holding a whole day's data in memory more feasible for our kdb+ databases.

-If not, the cluster can easily be used alongside an intra-day write-down process.
+If not, the cluster can be used alongside an intra-day write-down process.
 If an intra-day write is incorporated in a system it is usually one that needs to keep memory usage low.
-The scalability of the cluster can guard against large spikes in data intra-day crippling the system.
+The scalability of the cluster can guard against large spikes in intra-day data volumes crippling the system.
 Used in this way very small instances could be used to reduce costs.

 The `.u.asg` functionality in the tickerplant also gives the opportunity to run multiple clusters at different levels of risk.
 Highly important data can be placed in a cluster with a low scale threshold or larger instance size.
-If the data is less important smaller instances and higher scale thresholds can be used to reduce costs.
+If certain data sources do not need to be available with a low latency clusters with smaller instances and higher scale thresholds can be used to reduce costs.

 ## Author
 TODO